corey886/MIMIC-III_text_from-_all_notes-/README.md

 4. SQL Data Export and Import Wizard(slow)
 https://dev.mysql.com/doc/workbench/en/wb-admin-export-import-management.html

-5. Run This Sql File(slow)
+5. Run This Sql File in Workbench(slow)

-6. save as file and for your work task
+6. Save As File And For Your Work Task